Bicycle is among the oldest form of mobility and before we talk about bike sharing let’s look at some facts about them.

 The rise of bike sharing market attributable to sharing economy?

 In 2017, annual memberships made up for more than 96% of total trips made in the US but by Dec 2018, the number came down to ~86%.
 Now, this certainly implies that more and more new people are experimenting with the idea of bike sharing.
 Another factor that also needs to be looked into is the share of female users has gone up sharply for ~22% to ~28% in same period.
-Now, in a country where the females constitute slightly higher majority i.e ~50.5% of overall population, it means there are a lot of females who are still not part of the cycling ecosystem.
+Now, in a country where the females constitute slightly higher majority i.e ~50.5% of overall population, there is a sizeable female population who is still not a part of the cycling ecosystem.

 ANNUAL BIKE SHARING TRIPS